fbpx

 2. Use Baits For Rodents

 Baits are designed to attract rodents so that they’re captured or consume the bait and die.
 You have two types of baits to consider.
-You can use baits that you can attach to traps or those that will poison the rats to death.
+You can use bait that you can attach to traps or those that will poison the rats to death.

 If you choose the baits that poison rats, you should be careful to make a closer follow-up as soon as you notice a bite on the bait.
 In most cases, the rodent will die as it escapes, and if you don’t check it out in time, it might rot and disturb the home’s atmosphere.